Tuqi King

 The Tuqi King (屠耆王 (Túqí wáng, T'u-ch'i wang)) was a high office of the Xiongnu, a title also known to the Chinese as "worthy/wise prince/king".
-In the 6th to 8th centuries, Chinese annalists used the expression 贤王 Xian wang only in reference to the Eastern Turkic Khaganate.
+In the 6th to 8th centuries, Chinese annalists used the expression 贤王 (Xian wang) only in reference to the Eastern Turkic Khaganate.

 The Tuqi King of the Left was generally designated as the successor of the chanyu.
 Two titles were awarded with each of them a commander-in-chief who derived his power from the eastern and western territories respectively.
 These served as two wings alongside the chanyu's main domain.
 The Chinese annalistic explanation was a "Worthy Prince of the Left (East)" and "Worthy Prince of the Right (West)".
 This organization of the state was traditional for the Eurasian nomadic states from the Huns to the Turkic Khanates.

 Etymology

-N.Ya.
-Bichurin, using the pronunciation of the Qing dynasty, phoneticized 屠耆 as chjuki (Чжуки), which is a direct rendering of the Turkic (j)ükü "wise", making it a literal translation of the Chinese annalistic expression "wise prince"., However, Anna Dybo restored 屠耆's Western Han period's Old Chinese pronunciation as dā-grjəj, which traditional philologists interpret with some reservations as transcribing Turkic tegin "prince".
+Scholars, using the pronunciation of the Qing dynasty, phoneticized 屠耆 as chjuki (Чжуки), which is a direct rendering of the Turkic (j)ükü "wise", making it a literal translation of the Chinese annalistic expression "wise prince".
+However, Anna Dybo restored the Western Han period's Old Chinese pronunciation of 屠耆 as dā-grjəj, which traditional philologists interpret with some reservations as transcribing Turkic tegin "prince".
 Philologists also noted a close phonetical resemblance with another ancient Turkic title, togrul, which is homophonic with the Turkic word togrul "falcon".
 Other philologists interpret the dā-grjəj as representing Old Turkic toğ(u)ru, toğrï (< toğur-), Turkish, Azeri, Turkmen, Gagauz doğru, Tuvinian doora, etc., all meaning "overt, honest, just".
-This interpretation had initially been suggested by Friedrich von Schlegel (1772–1829), and accepted by Kurakichi Shiratori and others as direct semantical and phonetical correspondence.
+This interpretation had initially been suggested by Friedrich von Schlegel (1772–1829) as direct semantical and phonetical correspondence.